MuhammetAlperDemirhan/STM32_ModbusRTU_Slave_Module_Library/README.md

 ---
 !*Note on Documentation Language:
 [EN] The code descriptions and comment lines within the library are currently in Turkish.
 I will be translate all comment lines to Engilish in upcoming versions to make it global.
-[TR] Kütüphane içierisinde bulunan açıklamalar ve yorum satırları şu anda sadece Türkçe'dir.
+[TR] Kütüphane içerisinde bulunan açıklamalar ve yorum satırları şu anda sadece Türkçe'dir.
 Gelecek sürümde İngilizce versiyonunu paylaşacağım.